VictorTruan/Teaching-HEIGVD-AIT-2019-Labo-Docker/rapport/rapport.md

 ![](img/AIT_Labo04_Image06.png)

 2)
-We didn't encounter any difficulties as the explanation in the alb instructions were good.
+We didn't encounter any difficulties as the explanation in the lab instructions were good.

 We are installing a process supervisor, because the Docker philosophy is to run only one process per container, however this is not always what we want to do, so we can use a workaround called S6.